TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

     * Adjusted Detritive Trematode - The debuff no longer expires, but the low health threshold was lowered to 25% for consistency with other "low health" items.
     * Adjusted MIDAS - When given to an equipment drone, the drone now splits the gold it would recieve amongst all players.
     * Adjusted Greater Warbanner - No longer directly gives CDR, but instead makes cooldowns tick faster.
+    * Greater Warbanner's buff now has a visual on the player, like Warbanner.
     * Fixed Coffee Bag behaving strangely in multiplayer.
     * Blacklisted Coffee Bag from enemies.
     * Fixed Relic of Force giving primary skills cooldowns.